Today, we’re discovering together Artist Joe Papagoda who accepted to answer a few questions to get a better understanding of what he does.

-Unforeseeable is a series of instant film photographs, presented in form of polyptych.
+Unforeseeable is a series of instant film photographs, presented in form of a polyptych.
 I actually wrote about it for the Impossible Project’s blog a while back.
-They involve high contrasts, self portraits, long exposure, double exposure, and more to tell an ongoing story of conflict.
+They involve high contrasts, self-portraits, long exposure, double exposure, and more to tell an ongoing story of conflict.
 It’s a real primordial sense of emotion to see here, and there’s more content coming soon.

 Do you have a preferred medium?

 When painting I do prefer acrylics.
 They’re incredibly versatile and can be manipulated to fit any need.
 There’s really no limit to acrylic paint.

 When did art become a part of your life, how have you been influenced?
 Who are some of your favorite Artists?

 I got into photography seriously in my later teens.
 Me and a few friends used to photograph paintball teams at a local paintball business for fun.
 Later on I got into fine art, and documentary photography, becoming influenced by the works of Imogen Cunningham, David Douglas Duncan, and Francesca Woodman.
 In late 2013 I experimented with painting, started researching art history, and other artists of the 20th century.
 I’ve always enjoyed the styles and personas of Dali, Picasso, and Warhol.
 They call them geniuses for a reason.
 They were more than just painters.
 They knew how to make anything work in their favor.
 And that’s a fun thing to do.

 Currently, I’m focused on some new projects.
 I’m working on a photo project about pre-owned American flags.
 I’ve also been working with wire sculpture, and neo-expressionism works too, which is especially unique.
 Neo-expressionism is like handwriting.
 Everyone does it differently.